Free Things to Do in Kowloon

 Get outside and explore without spending a dime.

-Lion Rock Summit Free
+Lion Rock Viewpoint from Beacon Hill Free

 Lei Yue Mun Coastal Walk Free

-Sai Kung promenade (via Kowloon bus) Free
+Sai Kung Promenade & Kowloon Peak Vista Free

 Budget-Friendly Extras